Lasting Power of Attorney in Singapore - Why You Need One?

 Imagine a scenario where you’re no longer capable of managing your affairs due to unforeseen circumstances such as an accident or illness.
 Who would handle your financial matters, make medical decisions on your behalf, or ensure your welfare aligns with your preferences?
 These circumstances are where an LPA comes into play.

-An LPA is a legal document that allows you (the “donor”) to appoint someone you trust (the “donee”) to act as your representative and make decisions on your behalf when you’re unable to do so.
+In Singapore, An LPA or Lasting Power of Attorney is a legal document that allows you (the “donor”) to appoint someone you trust (the “donee”) to act as your representative and make decisions on your behalf when you’re unable to do so.
 These decisions could encompass financial, personal welfare, and medical matters, depending on your LPA type.